hieunguyen810/hieunguyen810/README.md

 - 👋 Hi, I’m Hieu
-- 👀 I have 1.5 year experience as a software engineer
+- 👀 I have 2 years of experience as a software engineer
 - 🌱 Interest in machine learning, cyber security, cooking, animation, gardening.

 ### Connect with me: